louisvillemetro-innovation/Dockless-Open-Data/README.md

 ![Fuzzing](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/final-downtown.jpg)

 Note how the points here are more spread out than with the step 2 binning alone.
+See this [online code sample](http://jsfiddle.net/7891b51f/) and article about [Disk Point Picking](http://mathworld.wolfram.com/DiskPointPicking.html) for more details.

 ### 4) End Result